cxw620/rust-polyglot/docs/traits.md

 Each closure has its own separate type, so closures can only be used with generics
 (whether monomorphised `<F: Fn()>`, or type-erased `&dyn Fn()`).

+Closures borrow their captures during their whole existence, not just while they're running.
+This can impede the use of closures as syntactic sugar.

 ### `dyn` closures